dennoa/cruddy-express-api/README.md

 * respond can be overridden.
 For example to transform the payload before responding.
 It is a function with parameters (res, promise).
 * validateRequest is a way to hook into validation middleware like express-validator.
 It is called for create, update and find requests.
 * create.getReqBody can be overridden if you need to pass something other than req.body to the create operation.
 * create.rules are the validation rules that will be passed to validateRequest on create.
+See below for notes on rules.
 * update.getReqBody can be overridden if you need to pass something other than req.body to the update operation.
 * update.rules are the validation rules that will be passed to validateRequest on update.
+See below for notes on rules.
 * find.getReqBody can be overridden if you need to pass something other than req.body to the find and count operations.
 * find.rules are the validation rules that will be passed to validateRequest on find and count.
+See below for notes on rules.
 * find.getControls is a function that is passed the req.body and returns { skip, limit } to be appended to the query returned from crudModel.find.
 * find.getConditions is a function that is passed the req.body and returns the relevant mongoose conditions for the find operation.
 * get.rules are the validation rules that will be passed to validateRequest on get.
 The default rule verifies the reqParamId value is a mongo id.
+See below for notes on rules.
 * remove.rules are the validation rules that will be passed to validateRequest on remove.
 The default rule verifies the reqParamId value is a mongo id.
+See below for notes on rules.
 * reqParamId is the name of the request parameter used on the GET and DELETE requests.
+* rules are passed to validateRequest without change except where rules is a function.
+In this case, it is called with the request and response - e.g. rules(req, res) and the result passed to validateRequest.
+If the function returns a promise, the resolved value is passed to validateRequest.
+A rejected promise is handled by respond as any other rejected promise would be.

 ### Swagger docs